primefaces/primefaces/docs/7_1/components/timeline.md

 </p:timeline>
 ```
 ## Tooltip
 If you define title property in _TimelineEvent_ and/or _TimelineGroup_ java objects, then a tooltip is displayed when holding the mouse on the item and/or
 group respectively.
-Title property can be plain text or html in case of TimelineEvent and only plain text in case of TimelineGroup.
+Title property can be plain text or HTML in case of TimelineEvent and only plain text in case of TimelineGroup.

 A facet called "eventTitle" can be defined in <p:timeline> to provide custom content for event's title.
 ```xhtml